couchbase/docker/generate/resources/couchbase-edge-server/README.md

 ![Default Docker Layout](./diagrams/docker-nomount.png)

-Where the bin and lib directories contain the necessary executable data to run the server, `/etc/config.json` is the configuration file that was used at startup, and `/var/databases` stores the resulting database specified by the configuration.
+Under the `/opt/couchbase-edge-server` root, the bin and lib directories contain the necessary executable data to run the server, `etc/config.json` is the configuration file that was used at startup, and `var/databases` stores the resulting database specified by the configuration.

 ## Viewing Logs
-You can view the Sync Gateway logs via the `docker logs` command:
+You can view the Edge Server logs via the `docker logs` command:

 ```
 $ docker logs edge-server